Rojay10/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-this is the 2nd pointers,arrays,strings assignment.
+this is a 2nd pointer, array and string assignment